 Focused teaching involves revisiting key behavioural concepts and/or skills and using explicit structured teaching strategies in particular aspects of a behaviour skill.
-Focused teaching provides students with more opportunities to practice skills to achieve the intended learning and expected behaviour.
+Focused teaching provides students with more opportunities to practice skills and multiple opportunities to achieve the intended learning and expected behaviour.